a5311221/merchantApi/README.md

 - **2**: A valid payment is received, status: confirmed;
 - **9**: The payment transaction is canceled or failed;

-> Note: The merchant should handle paymentStatus 9 in a proper manner. paymentStatus 9 can happen even after a transaction is confirmed (in case of blockchain rollback, even though it is very rare).
+> Note: The merchant should handle paymentStatus 9 in a proper manner. paymentStatus 9 can happen even after a transaction is confirmed (in case of blockchain rollback).

-If something is wrong for processing, or the merchant passed the wrong parameters, the Api returns corresponding error code:
+If something is wrong for processing, or you passed the wrong parameters for calling the interface, the Api will return the corresponding error code:

 ```
 {